 There's always something that's just bullshit about my stories in a first draft.
 Just absolute total fucking steaming pile of bullshit.
 I knew it wasn't working when you I was writing it, but I powered through because "shitty first drafts" and "just write" echoed in my head and drove me forward.
-When I wrote Penumbra, my first draft had "Norma" calling the main character "cracker" every other word because that was part of the experience that was based on reality.
-But it didn't fit to reinforce that reverse racism narrative with story's broader social justice themes, so that was one of the first bits to go.
+When I wrote Penumbra, my first draft had "Norma" calling the main character "cracker" every other word because that was part of the experience that was based on something that had really happened to me.
+But it didn't fit to reinforce that reverse racism narrative with story's broader themes, so that was one of the first bits to go.
 In Falling From Orbit, Millie's father was far too supportive in the original version--he needed to have more of a bite to him so I tweaked him to more closely represent those who assume so called "non-traditional relationships" are pretty much just about sex.
 I first wrote The Look as a play.

 This is the time to filter through the really big mistakes.
 Characters who don't belong.
 Multiple scenes doing the same thing story-wise.
 Gaping continuity holes.
 That sort of thing gets fixed here.
 This is as close to heavy lifting as I willingly get when I am revising, especially if I can see that major parts of the story (like whole characters or entire motivations) are going to need revision.
 I do it because that's what the orgasmic haze of a finished artistic creation demands, but this is my least favorite part of the entire writing process.

 [Let me turn away from Amy once more and back to the camera to give the reading audience one more bit of advice--one solid "rule" about revision amidst all this touchy feeling "whatever works for you" crap: